Genentech/tangram2/README.md

 ### Contributing/Developing
-We appreciate any contributions to the `tangram2` project.
-If you would like to contribute, please push any edits as a merge request.

-Also, please make sure to use `pre-commit` when committing your changes.
+Please make sure to use `pre-commit` when committing your changes.
 You can install `pre-commit` using the following command:

 ```bash
 pip install pre-commit